agentcontest/agentcontest.github.io/_posts/2019-09-17-contest-details.md

 read_more: false
 ---

 We are happy to announce that all 4 registered teams have passed qualification!

-The contest date has been set to 16th October 2019.
+Update: The contest date has been set to 16th October 2019.